 What can I expect on a retreat?

-Participants in our retreats regularly say that their experience has transformed how they see things.
+Participants in our retreats regularly say that their experience has transformed the way they see things.
 The positive energy of the place and the group, the change of scene and the inspiring views all around can open new vistas in the mind.
-From a practical point of view, you can expect top-quality food and luxury accommodation, stimulating interaction with a group of no more than eight people, new learning, quiet time, guided mountain walks and experience of mindful living.
+From a practical point of view, you can expect top-quality food and luxury accommodation, stimulating interaction, new learning, quiet time, guided mountain walks and experience of mindful living.

 What does a typical retreat look like?